Caves access can be divided roughly into 4 categories:

 Caves on business sites, specifically usually quarries.
 This is no access no matter what you do or say.
 The prime example of this is Dalley’s Cave in Buchan, which is on quarry land.
 I have been told that the quarry management are not willing to discuss access.
 VSA members have been taking steps towards convincing Parks to buy a small plot of land where the entrance is, but no luck at this stage.
 Many people believe Dalley’s is the best cave in Buchan, which makes the situation even more frustrating.
 It is probably the most trespassed cave, due to the fact that it is special and not hard to get to.
 Dalley’s was originally owned by the Dalley family but sold the land to the quarry, and now lease the land back from the quarry.
 It actually swallows the Murrindal River and is a proper Tasmanian-esque or even British style stream cave.

 It should also be noted that there is a fifth, unusual, category!
 Rimstone, who own the caving lodge ‘Homeleigh’ in Buchan, bought two caves.
 And not just any caves – Scrubby Creek cave, and Shades of Death Cave.
 These are two of the best caves in the entire Buchan region.
-It is the first time a caving club has purchased a cave.
-The Cave Divers Association of Australia purchased Tank Cave, so they did beat us to it, but no other dry club has ever bought the land at a cave entrance.
+It is the first time a private entity has purchased a dry cave in Australia.
 Scrubby Creek is a long active stream passage, protected by a roof sniff sometimes down to about an inch of airspace normally, with only your nose out of the water.
 It has perhaps the most spectacular chamber in Victoria – Christmas Hall.
 The cave ends in rockfall which despite many attempts has never been passed.
 Scrubby has a strict leadership system and more leaders are slowly being trained.
 It also contains ‘Trogs Wallow’ – a very difficult 300m wallow through waste deep mud that saps every ounce of strength from your legs.
 The wallow is in reality worse than the roof sniff.
 But it is all in all a very good cave.

 The other cave owned, Shades of Death, is also excellent.
 Shades is an ex show cave, but has not run commercially in decades.
 The first couple of hundred meters are in the old show cave infrastructure of ladders and pathways.
 A small chamber goes to a squeeze and the rest of the cave begins.
 Opinions differ, but the whole cave may be as long as 4kms in surveyed length.
 As of mid-2019, a new project has started to re-survey Shades, and prove its length for sure.